 Note: Area sizes may not sum due to rounding.

-Indicates U.S. Army Corps of Engineers easements, which are not added to Size of Unit because these lands are included in ha (ac) figure given for the private lands on which easements are held.
+Indicates U.S. Army Corps of Engineers easements, which are not added to size of unit because these lands are included in ha (ac) figure given for the private lands on which easements are held.

 We present brief descriptions of all units, and reasons why they meet the definition of critical habitat for Short's bladderpod, below.
-All of the proposed critical habitat units are currently occupied and, except as specified below, contain all of the primary constituent elements of the physical and biological features essential to the conservation of the species.
+All of the proposed critical habitat units, except as specified below, contain all of the PCEs essential to the conservation of the species.